DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 Interest Earned from Lending Protocols

-When you supply USDC to Aave or Compound and earn interest, that interest is ordinary income, taxable in the year it is received.
+When you supply USDC to Aave or Compound and earn interest, that interest is ordinary income, taxable in the year it's received.

-This is where it gets complicated.
-DeFi interest accrues continuously — with every block on Ethereum.
-There is no annual statement, no 1099 form, and no clear moment when you "receive" the income.
+Traditional bank interest is straightforward — it's credited monthly or quarterly, you get a 1099-INT, done.
+DeFi interest accrues with every block on Ethereum.
+There's no annual statement, no 1099 form, and no clear moment when you "receive" the income.

-The conservative approach (and the one most tax professionals recommend) is to treat interest as received when it is credited to your account — which, in DeFi, is essentially continuously.
-However, the practical approach for most taxpayers is:
+The conservative approach (and the one most tax professionals recommend) is to treat interest as received when it's credited to your account — which, in DeFi, happens essentially continuously.
+The practical approach for most taxpayers:

 Rebasing vs. Non-Rebasing Tokens